Understanding your S-Corp K-1: What every shareholder needs to know

 If the numbers differ significantly from your expectations, ask questions before filing.
 There may be a legitimate explanation, such as an accounting adjustment or a deduction you forgot about.
 There may be an error that needs to be corrected.
 Catching problems at K-1 review is much easier than amending returns later.

-The S Corp K-1 items on your schedule are the direct result of how your business operated during the year.
+Revenue, expenses, equipment purchases, distributions, and W-2 salary decisions all flow directly to K-1 line items, often in ways that affect your personal tax bill significantly.
+The S-corp K-1 items on your schedule are the direct result of how your business operated during the year.
 Revenue you generated, expenses you incurred, equipment you purchased, and money you distributed all show up on this form.

 Understanding that connection helps you make better decisions throughout the year.
 Taking a large distribution in December affects your K-1.
 Making a significant equipment purchase results in depreciation that flows through to your K-1.
 Deciding how much W-2 salary to pay yourself versus taking distributions affects both your payroll taxes and what appears on your K-1.